 How to get a Lewis Silkin training contract

-Lewis Silkin receives around 500 applications for training contracts each year.
-These are made via Apply4Law, and there are no CVs involved.
+Lewis Silkin receives over 550 applications for training contracts each year.
+These are made via Candid, and there are no CVs involved.

-The firm shortlists approximately 40 applicants to complete the pre-selection exercises (a written case study, video interview and verbal and numerical reasoning tests) and these do not require any preparation in advance.
-Following this, 16 are chosen to take part in an assessment centre that involves a group exercise and interviews with two pairs of partners, plus a chance to speak to current trainees.
+The firm shortlists approximately 60 applicants to complete the pre-selection exercises (a written case study and a video interview), and these do not require any preparation in advance.

-To impress, successful candidates need to demonstrate commercial awareness (particularly of clients' needs), 'personal effectiveness' and people skills.
+To impress, successful candidates need to demonstrate 'personal effectiveness' and people skills.
 Our HR source explains: “In terms of personal effectiveness, we look at whether they understand instructions and demonstrate a clear thought process.
 For people skills, we're looking to see if they get along with each other, if they create a team environment and act as a natural leader.
-We keep an eye out for negative indicators too – for example a limited contribution to the task, and an unwillingness to make decisions and express opinions.”
+We keep an eye out for negative indicators too – for example, a limited contribution to the task, and an unwillingness to make decisions and express opinions.”

-To bag one of Lewis Silkin's training contracts (of which there are up to six) our source tells us that you need to be “a bright, open-minded and curious lateral thinker, without the baggage of machismo, arrogance, bravado or working at the expense of others.”
+To bag one of Lewis Silkin's training contracts (there are up to seven on offer in London, with one in Belfast and Cardiff each) our source tells us that you need to be “a bright, open-minded and curious lateral thinker, without the baggage of machismo, arrogance, bravado or working at the expense of others.”